Krill paradox

 The Krill Paradox refers to the decline of krill biomass as a result of the dramatic decline of whale populations in the Antarctic.
 It was at the turn of the 20th century, when technological advancements enabled the exploration of the Antarctic and its seas, that the krill paradox was first observed.
 Specifically, a significant drop in krill numbers was noted in the early 1970s when researchers started to report changes in krill density and distribution.
 One of the key studies published in Geophysical Research Letters in 2016 highlighted that this decline came from the early 1970s when scientists started noticing that krill populations had dropped by 80 to 90 percent since that time.
 Particularly in certain areas of the Southern Ocean, specifically around the Antarctic Peninsula.

 This observation was made in conjunction with the at the time declining whale populations.
 During the era of great explorers like Roald Amundsen, the population of both Blue Whales and Fin whales were in the millions.
 However, in only about 70 years, the Whaling industry had increased so dramatically that it reduced these populations by around 90 percent.
-In the wake of this, the krill population decreased exponentially by around 80 percent.
+In the wake of this, the krill population decreased by around 80 percent.